void

 © LA-PNP

-Even before writing The Good Soldier Švejk (1921-22) Jaroslav Hašek had a reputation as a prominent satirist but was also viewed as controversial due to a period as an active anarchist.
-Hašek was also known for his many spoofs.
-In connection with the elections in June 1911, he promoted the mock party called Strana mírného pokroku v mezích zákona (when it was founded is not clear).
-It was partly a forum for ridiculing the political elites, and partly founded to increase the turnover at the pub where the party meetings were held.
+Even before writing The Good Soldier Švejk (1921–22), Jaroslav Hašek had a reputation as a prominent satirist, but was also considered controversial due to a period as an active anarchist.
 Hašek had repeated conflicts with the police, mostly due to drunkenness and public disorder.
-He was however also under surveillance due to his involvement in the Anarchist movement.
-He was jailed several times, the most serious case was in 1907 when he was sentenced for inciting violence against the police during a demonstration on 1 May 1907.
+He was, however, also under surveillance because of his involvement in the anarchist movement.
+He was imprisoned several times.
+The most serious case was in 1907, when he was sentenced for inciting violence against the police during a demonstration on 1 May.

 The early Švejk

-As early as 1911 Hašek had thought up the good soldier Švejk.
-During the summer five stories about the soldier were published, although very different from the later novel in style and content.
-The stinging satire was lacking, Švejk tells no anecdotes, and the stories obviously lack the strong connection to reality that the author’s own experiences in the army lend to the novel.
+In the spring of 1911, Hašek conceived The Good Soldier Švejk, and five stories about the soldier were published from 22 May 1911 onwards.
+These are very different in style and content from the later novel.
+The stinging satire was absent, Švejk tells no anecdotes, and the stories lack the strong connection to military reality that the author’s experiences in the army lend to the novel.
+The name Švejk also appeared in a couple of cabaret plays around this time, again in roles unrelated to the famous novel character.

 jarda_jarmila.jpg